 Settings

-Defines the number of to place along the spline.
+to place along the spline.
 You can create as many links as needed; however, be mindful that each additional link slightly increases the computational load during pathfinding in Unreal Engine's Navigation System.
 For optimal performance, keep the number of links as low as possible—use only as many as your project requires.

 Fill: Distributes the specified Count of links evenly across the entire spline.
 The first link will be placed at the spline's start, and the last at its end.
 If Count is set to 1, a single link will be centered on the spline.
 Distance is ignored in this mode.